skoelle/moonweb-site/SPEC.md

 - Any Perplexity-backchannel mechanism (website content reusable inside this project) — deferred, no time invested now.
 - Analytics of any kind.
 - Automated content generation/translation pipelines beyond the one-time GitHub aggregator for code and the one-time translation pass during migration.
-- Porting stefankoelle.de into the monorepo — stays external (Cloudflare Free-Tier limits to 5 Pages projects per repository).
+- Porting stefankoelle.de into the monorepo — stays external.